buzzibaer/FanPlugin.Wrapper/README.md

 Configuration of FAN and Dongle is described below.

-## What does it do?
-This small cluecode application is getting a pinball table and is than selection a corresponding pic / vid on the 3d holografic fan.

-If you want to see it in action look here = https://youtu.be/gSEaMVhVHcs or here https://youtu.be/rK_Xfbv4QXQ

-Or an update video with rom / pup events integration = https://youtu.be/YnqAcIEPP1M

-## How does it work?
-You can add this to your PupPack Folder for VPX.
-It will then select a specific vid / pic on your fan for this table

 ## My PC will not connect automaticly to the FAN!
 Help!
 Yes, this is happening due to the FAN will propagate a public WLAN.
 Windows 10 will not connect automaticly to public wlan, even if autoconncet is enabled.